mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 date: 2023-07-17T07:19:27-04:00
 ---

-- Dan Bricklin
-- Dislike
-  - Way too much time on dumb stuff
-  - Audio is bad
-  - People are overexposed and shot from weirdly close

 ## What was going on in 2005?

 The most enjoyable part is that it's an interesting time capsule